SemicolonExpected/Miscellania/UrlQueryStrings/README.md

 1. Find offer to promote on sites like [OfferVault](offervault.com)
 2. Make landing page for that product with affiliate links to or an embeded widget containing the advertised product's content/checkout
-3. Create advertisement on youtube, google, facebook or other advertising platform leading to landing page.
+3. Create advertisement on youtube, google, facebook or other advertisin gplatform leading to landing page.
 4. ????
 5. Profit